MrEisbear/Interbend/README.md

 -   **`POST /admin/change-password`**: Changes the password for a user.
     -   **Request Body**: `{ "bid": "user_bid", "password": "new_password", "key": "your_admin_key" }`
     -   **Response**: A success message.
+### Bot

+All bot endpoints require a bot key in the request body.
+These endpoints are designed with the InterBot discordbot in mind.
+You should never use these manually because they trust the discord bot for authentication and are therefore insecure.
+(i dont think thats best practice?)
+// TODO - Add Discord End Points here \/